ToobaAhmedAlvi/Hotel_Recommeder/README.md

 # Hotel_Recommender
-A semantic search app build for AI Tech weekend by traversaal.ai and Qdrant
+A semantic search gradio app built using openai and hosted for AI Tech weekend by traversaal.ai and Qdrant.